khoakhongwibuuu/THHV-Bot/README.md

 <h3 align="center">THHV Bot</h3>

   <p align="center">
-    This is the backend API used by THHV discord server.
+    This is the backend software used by THHV discord server.
   </p>
 </div>